electron/electronjs.org-old/_posts/2016-08-25-electron-internals-weak-references.md

 instead of creating a new one.

 This is not possible with the API in JavaScript core.
-Using the normal map to cache objects will prevent V8 to garbage collect the objects, while the [WeakMap][WeakMap] class can only use objects as weak keys.
+Using the normal map to cache objects will prevent V8 from garbage collecting the objects, while the [WeakMap][WeakMap] class can only use objects as weak keys.

 To solve this, a map type with values as weak references is added, which is perfect for caching objects with IDs.
-And now the `remote.require` looks like
+Now the `remote.require` looks like
 this:

 ```javascript